pangaea-data-publisher/fuji/notes.md

 ...

-### What do test score and test maturity mean as results?
+### What do test score and test maturity mean as results? :exclamation:

+Resulting maturity is the highest maturity of all tests that passed.
+Score is the sum of the scores of all tests.

+### How are metric requirements used? :question:

 ...